mcaniga/instea-microservices-presentation/README.md

 Demo for Microservice architecture Instea Tech Talk.
 Contains a demonstration of microservices architecture using Spring Cloud.

 ## How to run
-A) Run microservices manually and deps (Eureka, Vault) with Docker :
+A) Run microservices manually and deps (Eureka, Vault) with Docker:
 ```
 docker-compose -f docker-compose-deps.yml up
 ```
-B) Run all microservies and deps in Docker
+B) Run all microservies and deps in Docker:
 ```
 docker-compose -f docker-compose-all.yml up
 ```